Trams in Bratislava: Beginnings

-Permission was granted in the 1890s for Bratislava to open its first tram line.
-First line was inaugurated on 27 August 1895, and took the route from today's SNP Bridge to Hodžov Square.
-There were 9 vehicles in operation that were powered by a current of 550 V. Construction of new sections continued, and in September 1895, a second line was opened to the main station, more than 3km long.
+Permission was granted by the Hungarian Royal Ministry of Trade on 2 June 1893 for Bratislava (then Pozsony) to open its first tram line.
+The first line was inaugurated on 27 August 1895, and took the route from today's SNP Bridge to the end of today's Štefánikova street.
+There were nine vehicles in operation that were powered by electricity at a voltage of 550 V. Construction of new sections continued, and in September 1895, a continuation of the line was opened to the main station; the complete line was more than 3 km long.
 Several other lines were opened in January of the following year.
-Horse bus services were retired as a result.
+Horse bus (Omnibus) services were retired as a result.

 Second World War

 After the outbreak of the war, transport demands were sharply increased which had an effect on tram services.
 Night services had to be cancelled after 10 pm.
 In 1941, construction of the tunnel under Bratislava Castle, which is now used by trams, began.
 The tunnel construction took 8 years and the tunnel was put into operation in 1949.
 During the Second World War, it served as an anti-aircraft cover and was later used by car transport and pedestrians.
 Since 1983, it has been designed exclusively for trams.

 In 1942, classic pantographs were installed on the network.
 Two more years later, the number designation of tram lines and other modes of transport was introduced.
 Just before and during the Red Army's occupation of the city in 1945, all public transport, including the railroad, was halted in the city.
 After the liberation, 90% of the network was damaged, and extensive repairs began to correct this.